fiee/fiee-dorsale/README.rst

 Dependencies
 ------------

-* Django 1.2 (may work with 1.1.) with included contributions
+* Django 1.6 with included contributions
 * `fiëé colorée`_ for color picker widget
 * django-registration_ (or compatible; beware: use the source version, the one in PyPI is broken!)
 * Templates and widgets use `YUI grids css`_, jQuery_ and `jQuery UI`_